A Structured Approach to Africa's Green Transition

 Capital Deployment Model

-AGTPF deploys capital through a structured, phased approach designed to balance risk, return, and impact across the fund's 12-year term.
+AGTPF deploys capital through a structured, phased approach designed to balance risk, return, and sustainability across the fund's 12-year term.

 Flexible Build-Up Phase

 During the first three (3) years, the Fund maintains flexibility to deploy capital into priority infrastructure projects without strict diversification limits.
-This enables efficient execution of large-scale, high-impact energy investments.
+This enables efficient execution of large-scale energy investments with strong sustainability characteristics.

 Value Creation & Scaling Phase